logo

 Below is a 7/5 VP pay schedule for Jokers Wild Video Poker with minimum payout for Kings or better.

-The paytable below illustrates the payout for specific winning hands, one coin return payout and maximum coin return payout.
+The paytable below illustrates specific winning hands and maximum coin return payout.

 Three-of-a-kind (3/kind)